dev-sys-do/project-2427/topics/p2p-transfer-protocol/docs/architecture.md

   - As this protocol uses the same channel for data and control, it technically suffers from head-of-line blocking.
     - In this context this however is an non-issue, given that only one file per connection can be transmitted and that resuming is not supported.

+### Limitation of this implementation
-This implementation uses TCP as its transport protocol, which provides reliablility and weak integrity guarantees, but no confidentiality nor protection against tempering of the payload.
+- This implementation uses TCP as its transport protocol, which provides reliablility and weak integrity guarantees, but no confidentiality nor protection against tempering of the payload.
 Such a guarantee could be achieved by encapsulating this protocol in TLS.
+- The serialization/deserialization logic could be simplified using serde
+- The server is singlethreaded.

+## Potential work
-Another interesting possibility would be to use QUIC as the transport protocol, which could allow connection reuse, multiplexing (using streams), as well as lower latency (by merging the transport and crypto establishement as a single step).
+An interesting possibility would be to use QUIC as the transport protocol, which could allow connection reuse, multiplexing (using streams), as well as lower latency (by merging the transport and crypto establishement as a single step).
 Latency could be futher reduced by sending the HELLO packet as a 0-RTT packet on futher connections.

-## Protocol description

-### States
-#### Initial states
-- LISTENING (passive opener)
-- HELLO_SENT

-#### Transition states
-- HELLO_RECEIVED
-- ACK_SENT
-- ACK_RECEIVED
-- ESTABLISHED

-#### Final states
-- NACK_RECEIVED
-- (Implicit teardown)

-## Messages
-- HELLO
-- ACK
-- NACK
-- SEND

-## Messages
-- HELLO: For the sender to offer a file to the receiver.
-It takes a file size argument.
-- ACK: For the receiver to tell the sender it is ready to receive a proposed file.
-- NACK: For the receiver to reject a proposed file.
-- SEND: Send, for the sender to actually send a file.
-It also takes a file size argument, that must match the HELLO offer.

-## Limitations & futher work
-- The serialization/deserialization logic could be simplified using serde.
--